 There was no such thing as a bad Livermore winery based on my experience but of course, depending on what you enjoy when it comes to wine there will be preferences.

 McGrail Winery was very relaxed.
-I particularly loved their chardonnay and wow their reds!!!
-It was easy to understand how McGrail Vineyards won Cabernet Sauvignon of the year in the USA in 2018!
+I particularly loved their chardonnay and wow their reds.
+It was easy to understand how McGrail Vineyards won the Red Sweepstakes at the San Francisco Chronicle in 2012 for their 2008 Cabernet Sauvignon Reserve – essentially saying it was the best wine in the USA that year.

 At First street wine bar, I tasted Wood Family Vineyards and Cellar 13 wines.
 Both of these vineyards are part of the 3 Steves Winery – and I really enjoyed the wines from both of these Livermore vineyards, particularly the Chardonnay.